NamesMT/starter-fullstack/README.md

 ### Build

 To build all apps and packages, run the following command:
+`pnpm run build`

 ### Develop

 To develop all apps and packages, run the following command:
+`pnpm run dev`

 ### Remote Caching